Director of strategy

 Director of design

 Oskar (he/him) is a designer, writer and educator.
-He is a Research Fellow at the Gerrit Rietveld Academie and co-director of the Architectural Association’s Visiting School Sydney.
-His prize-winning research into cruise liners and private islands will feature in The Architecture of Staged Realities, a new exhibition at Het Nieuwe Instituut curated by Saskia van Stein, due to open in 2021.
+He is a Research Fellow at the Gerrit Rietveld Academie and co-director of the Architectural Association Visiting School Sydney, an intensive studio focused on climate change and architecture taught in partnership with the University of Sydney.
+His prize-winning research into cruise liners and private islands currently features in The Architecture of Staged Realities, an exhibition at Het Nieuwe Instituut.
 Like his sister, he also grew up catching the Freshwater-class ferries.

 Digital & public programming